Biotic homogenization: Taxonomic

 Taxonomic homogenization is perhaps the most well-known and broadly studied component of biotic homogenization, and the two terms are often used interchangeably.
 It is most strictly defined as a loss in β diversity, meaning that multiple communities are increasing in taxonomic similarity over time.
 A common misconception with taxonomic homogenization is that it represents a loss in α diversity, or that it leads to decreased species richness.
 However, assemblages under taxonomic homogenization may actually display an increase in α diversity, a phenomenon that has been observed in plant, animal, and microbial groups.

 Functional

 Functional homogenization refers to the increase in similarity of function across a community: that is, similarity in the roles filled by the species.
 In an ecosystem that has undergone functional homogenization, there are increased species that fill the same functional role or niche, with fewer species occupying unique niches.

+Behavioural

+Behavioural homogenization refers to an increase in similarity in behaviour among individuals, populations, or species, and can be understood as a decline in behavioural β diversity across space or time.
+Repeated shifts in behavioural driven by urban environment may reduce behavioural variation within and among populations and species, potentially affecting ecosystem functioning, animal cultures, and human–wildlife interactions.

 Analysis

-Measuring biotic homogenization ultimately requires measuring β diversity.
+Measuring biotic homogenization ultimately requires measuring β diversity over time.
 Taxonomic homogenization is typically studied by comparing two species pools that may be separated spatially, temporally, or both.
 Researchers can choose to use extant pools only or pools containing both extant species and reconstructed historical species.
 It is not unusual to compare relationships between α diversity and β diversity in a population.